Getting Started

 The model output and corresponding verification metadata are returned to the client.

-At no point does Ollm alter the model choice or access plaintext prompt or response data outside the TEE.
+At no point does OLLM alter the model choice or access plaintext prompt or response data outside the TEE.

 Trust boundaries and guarantees

-Ollm makes its trust model explicit:
+OLLM makes its trust model explicit:

-• Model choice is always user-controlled Ollm does not perform automatic routing or model substitution.
+• Model choice is always user-controlled OLLM does not perform automatic routing or model substitution.

-• Ollm does not access inference data Prompts and outputs remain confined to hardware-isolated environments.
+• OLLM does not access inference data Prompts and outputs remain confined to hardware-isolated environments.

 This architecture allows teams to run sensitive LLM workloads with full control over model selection, while still gaining verifiable privacy and execution integrity.